Poet, by seeking to create with grace, do we inadvertently shoo it from our quill nibs back into the ink well?

 I mean, why did you thank him with such sincerity as we left?
 Aren’t you the one who needs thanking?

 Not at all.
 When someone opens their heart to you to ask for assistance, that is a gift from the Universe.
 I thanked Paul for allowing me to help him.
-For a moment, I detached from my psycho-drama and focused on lessening his pain with love.
+For a moment, I detached from my psycho-drama & focused on lessening his pain with love.
 Through his authenticity, we served as vessels for grace.

 That makes sense.
 Before we ate, you spoke of itching to share your soul with the world.
-Doesn’t sharing my soul with the world contain the ulterior desire to seek power, fame, and glory?
+Doesn’t sharing my soul with the world contain the ulterior desire to seek power, fame, & glory?
 To lord my heightened ability over theirs?